MarkLee131/oss-fuzz-gen/README.md

 \* "Total coverage gain" is calculated using a denominator of the "Total project lines".
 "Total relative gain" is the increase in coverage compared to the old number of covered lines.

 \* Additional code from the project-under-test maybe included when compiling the new fuzz targets and result in high percentage gains.

----

-## 📄 License & Citation

-This project is licensed under the Apache 2.0 License.
-If you use LogicFuzz in your research, please cite our work.